-Hundredorum Rolls of 1273 list: Walter Goderiche in Bedfordshire; William Godriche in Oxfordshire; Stephen Godrich in Suffolk; and Ambrosius filius Godrige in Cambridgeshire.
+The surname Goodwright was first found in various locations throughout ancient Britain.
+The Hundredorum Rolls of 1273 list: Walter Goderiche in Bedfordshire; William Godriche in Oxfordshire; Stephen Godrich in Suffolk; and Ambrosius filius Godrige in Cambridgeshire.

 Further to the north in Scotland, "Dougal fiz Gothrik of the county of Dunfres who rendered homage in 1296 is probably Dougal Gotherykessone of the county of Wyggetone, and Dugall, son of Gotrich, juror on an inquest at Berwick in the same year."

 Early History of the Goodwright family

-Another 379 words (27 lines of text) covering the years 1199, 1221, 1279, 1341, 1666, 1682, 1621, 1673, 1659 and 1673 are included under the topic Early Goodwright History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Goodwright research.
+Another 146 words (10 lines of text) covering the years 1199, 1221, 1279, 1341, 1666, 1682, 1621, 1673, 1659, 1673, 1642, 1705, 1642, 1562 and 1554 are included under the topic Early Goodwright History in all our PDF Extended History products and printed products wherever possible.

 Goodwright Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Goodwright include Goodrich, Gooderidge, Goodrick, Goodricke, Goodridge, Goderich, Godriche, Godric, Godrige, Goderidge, Goodreed, Goodreid, Gutteridge, Guteridge, Guttridge, Gutridge and many more.

 Early Notables of the Goodwright family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Goodwright Notables in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) are included under the topic Early Goodwright Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Goodwright family to Ireland
+Migration of the Goodwright family